DEVHYDAR01/MarketPulse-Tracker/README.md

   <h3 align="center">MarkerPulse-Tracker An Ecom Price Tracking Application</h3>

    <div align="center">
-     Built this project from start to finish for my final portfolio poject.
+     Built this project from start to finish for our final portfolio poject at ALX.
     </div>
 </div>